PublicMapping/districtbuilder/deployment/README.md

 ## RDS Migrations

-Migrations on RDS should be run through ECS using the app task definition.
+Migrations on RDS should be run through ECS using the [StagingApp](https://console.aws.amazon.com/ecs/home?region=us-east-1#/taskDefinitions/StagingApp) task definition.

 To run migrations on the staging environment, run a new task using the following parameters: